 Reflection can be understood as a form of self-reference, so long as both self and reference are interpreted broadly.
 At issue is not simply the possibility of a single expression, data structure, or event denoting or referring to itself, in the narrow form exhibited in such familiar logical paradoxes as the famously contradictory "This sentence is false."
-Rather, the notion of reflection to be explored here has much wider scope, both intensionally and extensionally-including not only the ability of a system to refer to or designate itself or its ingredient structures (including the ability to name both itself and its parts), but also, employing descriptive and theory-laden capacities, to find itself richly intelligible-as a complex entirety, in fine-grained componential detail, and as both dynamic and contextually embedded.
+Rather, the notion of reflection

 &lt;sup>1"This sentence is false," known as The Liar, is self-contradictory because if it is true, it must be false; and if false, true.
-See e.g. Barwise, Jon and Etchemendy, John, The Liar: An Essay on Truth and Circularity, Oxford 1987.
+See e.g. Barwise and Etchemendy (1987).